Barefoot Trimming Services

 Why Natural Trimming?
 Because Barefoot trimmers have a bad rap, and I am not strictly barefoot.
 I do believe barefoot is best, but not all horses can get there without the help of some form of hoof protection.
 I also apply hoof casts, glue on shoes, and Hoof Armor, which is a Kevlar based epoxy that works to prevent sole wear and provide some protection for sensitive and thin soled horses.
 I am also a dealer for Cavallo Hoof Boots and can measure and fit your horse with my fit kit and order boots to fit your horse's hoof shape and your riding needs.

-Currently accepting new clients in Kelowna and surrounding areas.
+Currently only accepting new clients in Kelowna and surrounding areas.
 I travel to West Kelowna and Lake Country a couple of times a month.
 I will travel farther for 6 or more horses at the same location.
-I charge $50 per trim plus GST.
+I charge $40 per trim plus GST.

 We are always looking for horses to trim during the 6 day course, trailer your horse(s) in for free trimming by the students under my direct supervision.
-Check the schedule page to see upcoming course dates and contact me to make arrangements.
+Check the 6 day course page to see upcoming course dates and contact me to make arrangements.
 For larger herds we may be able to travel to you depending on your location, contact me to discuss the details.